HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Preston Garcia is a data scientist employed by the Research Corporation of the University of Hawaii (RCUH) at the Maui High Performance Computing Center (MHPCC).
+His research interests are applying ML and data analysis to science and the environment, particularly in atmospheric sciences.
+He leads many ML and data science efforts within his projects.